volution/z-run/documentation/readme.md

 Suggestions:

-* although scriptlets can take arguments, if based on an argument the behaviour changes radically, consider splitting that into two different scriptlets;
+* although scriptlets can take arguments, if based on an argument the behavior changes radically, consider splitting that into two different scriptlets;

-* have each scriptlet focus on a single well defined task, consider delegating lower-level tasks to other scriptlets;
+* have each scriptlet focus on a single well-defined task, consider delegating lower-level tasks to other scriptlets;

 * instead of having complex shell pipe-lines,